LincaMarius/ISAP-1_Computer_Project/README.md

 ![ Figure 11 ](/Pictures/Figure11.png)

 We can distinguish the three subsystems of the computer:
-- The ISAP-1 CPU subsystem
+- The ISAP-1 CPU
 - The Memory Subsystem
 - Inputs/Outputs Subsystem

-They are interconnected through the three mains:
+They are interconnected through the three buses:
 - 4-bit address bus
 - 8-bit data bus
-- 5-bit command bus
+- 5-bit commands bus

 Following is the optimization of the SAP-1 computer instruction set for the final block diagram that is present in this repository: \
 https://github.com/LincaMarius/ISAP-1_Computer_Instruction_Set